Xieons-Gaming-Corner/Atmosphere1.9.5_Switch_CFW/README.md

 ### Updated by XGC
-This repository is essentially an exact mirror of the official source atmosphere repository.
+This repository is essentially an exact mirror of the official source Atmosphere repository.
 > * Added Custom Workflow files to ``/.guthub/``
 ======
 # The latest release can be found [here](https://github.com/Xieons-Gaming-Corner/Atmosphere1.9.2_SwitchFWSupport_20.2.0/releases/tag/Atmosphere1.9.2_SwitchFWS_20.2.0)
 - This is a mirror of the official release that includes the latest ``fusee.bin`` as well as the atmosphere directory for the root you SD card.
-I've additionally included a ZIP of the TegraRCM GUI to inject Fusee.bin into atmosphere
+I've additionally included a ZIP of the TegraRCM GUI to inject Fusee.bin into Atmosphere

 =====
 =====